xiusu/ViTAS/README.md

 # Vision Transformer Architecture Search

 This repository open source the code for ViTAS: Vision Transformer Architecture Search.
+ViTAS aims to search for pure transformer architectures, which do not include CNN convolution or indutive bias related operations.

 ## Requirements
 1. torch>=1.4.0